cybergarage/puzzledb-go/doc/spec/coordinator-store-spec.md

 </tbody>
 </table>

-The coordinator service defines standard message category and type ot the message objects too.
-The standard message category and type are defined as follows:
+The coordinator service defines standard message and event types of the message objects too.
+The standard message and event types are defined as follows:

 <table>
 <colgroup>